WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 	>Once a database reaches its maximum size, you cannot insert additional data until you delete some data to free storage space or increase its maximum size.

 <a name="Ex2Task2"></a>
-#### Task 2 - Managing your Database with the Database Manager for SQL Azure ####
+#### Task 2 - Managing your Database with the Database Manager for SQL Database ####

-In this task, you use the Database Manager for SQL Azure, a Silverlight client that runs in your browser, to connect to your SQL Database, create and populate a table, and then query its contents.
+In this task, you use the Database Manager for SQL Database, a Silverlight client that runs in your browser, to connect to your SQL Database, create and populate a table, and then query its contents.

 1. In the Windows Azure Management portal UI Home Page, select **SQL Databases** from the left pane, select _HoLTestDB_ database and click **Manage** on the bottom pane.